 Real-life GPT-4 examples: the model’s early adopters

-Even though GPT-4 was announced less than two weeks ago, we can already see it in action in some of the early adopter projects:
+Even though GPT-4 was announced less than two weeks ago, some were lucky enough to get early access to its exciting capabilities — so we can already observe it in action in some of the early adopter projects:

 GPT-4 in Duolingo